 Questions related to other countries (e.g., will Canada or Mexico close borders soon?)

 We are monitoring the current situation and receiving daily updates.
 Canada had originally closed their borders, but not to Americans.
-On March 18, 2020 The United States and Canada decided to suspend non-essential travel between the two countries.
+On March 18, 2020, The United States and Canada decided to suspend non-essential travel between the two countries.
 In this announcement President Trump stated: “We will be, by mutual consent, temporarily closing our Northern Border with Canada to non-essential traffic.
 Trade will not be affected.”
-On March 20, 2020 President Trump announced the temporary close the U.S.-Mexico border to non-essential travel.
+On March 20, 2020, President Trump announced the temporary closure of the U.S.-Mexico border to non-essential travel.
 Border restrictions are changing by the day, and often by the hour.
-If you have questions about other countries, or border restrictions in general please call us directly at 303-317-6945.
+If you have questions about other countries or border restrictions in general please call us at 303-317-6945.